 The state gun laws do nothing for the law abiding citizen and make it easier on criminals to attack citizens.
 I feel discriminated against as a law abiding citizen.
 The people responsible for making every gun law don't have enough knowledge and experience with firearms.
-I've recently just found out...
+I've recently just...
 Read more »

 You can challenge a law as being unconstitutional if you have been concretely and particularly injured by the law.
 The interpretation of the Second Amendment is in question right now, and there is a great deal of litigation involving the interpretation and extent of the Amendment.